 - What are other risks of having a pulmonary embolism?

-- What is the treatment for deep venous thrombosis above the knee?
+- What is the treatment for DVT and PE?

-- What percentage of people who have had DVT or PE are at risk for another episode?
+- People who have had DVT or PE are at risk for another episode.
+True or false?

 - Improve your Health I.Q. on Deep Vein Thrombosis and Pulmonary Embolism

 - Deep Vein Thrombosis and Pulmonary Embolism Related Slideshows

 - Deep Vein Thrombosis and Pulmonary Embolism Related Image Collections